fchinu/TANS/docs/Results.md

 Simulation configuration file [here](https://github.com/Bizzzio/TANS/tree/main/docs/Figures/Run3/Config_Run.yaml).
 Reconstruction configuration file [here](https://github.com/Bizzzio/TANS/tree/main/docs/Figures/Run3/Config_Reconstruction.yaml).

 ### Simulation
-Major differeces between the $Z_{vertex}$ distributions and the $Z$ coordinates of the hits on the layers due to multiple scattering are not observed.
+Multiplicity, angular and $Z_{vertex}$ distributions' settings differ from the previous runs to cover another case with the aim of comparing the obtained results.

 ### Reconstruction
-After the simulation finishes, vertexes are reconstructed and the resolution and effeciency of the detector are evaluated as a function of the event multiplicity and of the event's vertex Z coordinate.
+After the simulation finishes, vertexes are reconstructed and the resolution and effeciency of the detector are evaluated as a function of the event multiplicity and of the event's vertex $Z$ coordinate.

 |![ResVsMult](Figures/Run3/ResolutionVsMultiplicity.png)|
 |:--:|
 |Detector's resolution as a function of multiplicity|

-As expected, the resolution decreases with the growing of the multiplicity, getting lower then 100 $\mu $m at the highest multiplicities.
-An increase in resolution is observed at the highest multiplicity bin, but this is due to fluctuations in the simulation (the number of generated events at such multiplicity is very low, as described by the multiplicity distribution).
+As expected, the resolution decreases as multiplicity grows since more tracklets are available to reconstruct the vertex, getting lower then 100 $\mu $m at the highest multiplicities.

 |![ResVsZ](Figures/Run3/ResolutionVsZTrue.png)|
 |:--:|
 |Detector's resolution as a function of the Z coordinate of the generated vertex|

-As expected, the resolution reaches its minimum when the vertex is generated at the center of the detector, then it grows by 20% up to the point where the vertex is generated outside the detector.
+As expected, the resolution reaches its minimum when the vertex is generated at the center of the detector, then it grows then it grows as vertexes are generated closer to the detectors' edges.
 In these cases, the resolution grows exponentially and the efficiency drops as it is observed in this graph:

 |![EffVsZ](Figures/Run3/EffvsZ.png)|
 |:--:|
 |Detector's efficiency as a function of the Z coordinate of the generated vertex|

-As expected, the efficieny peaks when the vertex is generated at the center of the detector; it then drops when the particles are generated outside the detector.
+As expected, the efficiency peaks when the vertex is generated at the center of the detector; it then drops when the particles are generated outside the detector.
+Lastly, we evaluate efficiency as a function of generated multiplicity:

 |![EffVsZ](Figures/Run3/Eff.png)|
 |:--:|
 |Detector's efficiency as a function of the event multiplicity|

+As expected, efficiency grows with increasing multiplicity since more tracklets are available to reconstruct the vertex.

 </details>